Chamonix doesn’t spring to mind as a ‘family friendly’ resort. Black runs, steep terrain & die hard mountaineers bien sûr, but skiing with kids?

 The two mountains are linked via the liaison cable car, which, spanning the two peaks, enables you to cover the two mountains without coming down and back up again.
 However, with young children, we find it’s a lot for little legs to ski both mountains in one day so we tend to take the lift up and stay local to either one or the other.

-La Flégère, the ski resort in the village of Le Praz (5 minutes up the valley from Chamonix town), is a favourite of ours.
+La Flégère, accessed from the village of Le Praz (5 minutes up the valley from Chamonix town), is a favourite of ours.
+Plus this year they’ve put in a brand new 10 person gondola which sees frustrating waiting times a thing of the past.

 With unbeatable off piste terrain, ski obsessed members of the family can easily score some epic runs at La Flégère up the Index, La Floria or down the exceptional Lachenal bowl.

 Beginners and kids seeking gentle greens and blues can stay happily on the lower pistes with another member of the family.
 The Libellule green piste has the kids obstacle course on, and gives access to the Mont Blanc Legend snow playground, both of which will keep the kids happy for hours.
-The Evettes is a blue run through the trees (one of my favourites) and will take you past the liasion cable car which glides over to connect you to Brevént.
+The Evettes is a blue run through the trees (one of my favourites) which also connects to the you to the liaison cable car which glides over to connect you to Brevént.

 Read our detailed guide on skiing Flégère with the family here – Family Skiing in Chamonix – Mont Blanc Legend Kids Zone.